 Meanwhile, over in Israel, the tradition has reached a new zenith of confabulation when it comes to the archaeology of Nazareth.
 Since publication of my book, several highly questionable claims of new “evidence from the time of Jesus” have appeared in the popular press.
 Significantly, however, they have not seen publication in scholarly journals.
 This is immediately suspicious, for archaeological “evidence” exists only when it is accompanied by parameters such as itemization, context, parallels, and visual representation.
 These are what permit other scholars to evaluate reported claims.
 Otherwise, archaeologists could claim whatever they like and the world would simply have to take them at their word.
 In the case of Nazareth, apparently, blind trust is the order of the day and many scholars are content to do just that.

 I could give many examples.
 In the popular press, Ms. Alexandre claimed a house (that’s right—it’s the wine installation mentioned above) from the time of Jesus but no professional report ensued.
 In addition, the short notice of the excavation that (by law) must appear in official Israeli records made no mention at all of evidence from the turn of the era (“time of Jesus”).
 Finally, the serendipity of this finding must strike us as suspicious.
 Let me explain… Ms. Alexandre excavated the “house” because a tourist attraction would soon be built there—the ambitious International Mary of Nazareth Center (with five buildings) opened within a year of the excavation announcement.
-One must find it highly coincidental that a house from the “time of Jesus” would be “discovered” precisely at the site of an imminent tourist venue… Alexandre’s results sound to me like a set-up, like the excavator (and the Church) knew—even before she excavated—what she was going to find.
+One must find it highly coincidental that a house from the “time of Jesus” would be “discovered” precisely at the site of an imminent Christian tourist venue… It would be much less congenial if the ‘house’ were, say, that of an Ottoman peasant family!
+In short, Alexandre’s results sound to me like a set-up, like the excavator (and the Church) knew—even before she excavated—what she was going to find.
 Incidentally, this was the first house from the “time of Jesus” ever claimed at Nazareth in over a century of digging.
 I wonder if it’s also a coincidence that the claim came one year after publication of my book…

-In yet another change of opinion, Ms. Alexandre has recently claimed that the coins in question date not to the time of Jesus but to Hellenistic times, that is, to well before the turn of the era.
-It’s hard to keep track of all these changing revelations which, furthermore, are exclusively taking place in non-scholarly channels.
-In any case, as I mentioned above, without a scientific report there is no “evidence” at all.
+In yet another change of opinion, Ms. Alexandre has recently claimed that the coins in question date not to the time of Jesus—as claimed by some other scholars—but to Hellenistic times, that is, to well before the turn of the era.
+One wishes the establishment could make up it’s mind!
+It’s hard to keep track of all these changing revelations which, furthermore, took place largely in non-scholarly channels.

 Any self-respecting person will find such shenanigans unseemly.
-It is disturbing that the tradition is moving along a trajectory of subterfuge regarding the material evidence from Nazareth.
+It is disturbing that the tradition has moved along a trajectory of continual subterfuge regarding the material evidence from Nazareth.
 According to the latest information I have received, Ms. Alexandre now has placed an exact number on the alleged Hellenistic coins she “found”—ten.
 Thus, by degrees, this evidence (which I consider entirely mythical) becomes more and more “real.”
 Should Ms. Alexandre eventually publish a scholarly report which includes such bogus evidence, I will be quick to cry “foul”!
-My sentiment appeared a couple of years ago in an American Atheist article:
+[Alexandre did later publish a monograph on Mary’s Well in 2012.
+I thoroughly discredit it in NazarethGate, chp.
+10.–RS, 7/13/19] My sentiment appeared a couple of years ago in an American Atheist article:

 We should all look with great suspicion on new evidence [at Nazareth] ‘coming to light’ which conflicts with the evidentiary profile of the last hundred years, new evidence which astonishingly reopens the case for settlement in the time of Christ… Any claim of new, pre-70 CE evidence, should raise an alarum red flag.
 Such a claim tells us more about the persons making it than about Nazareth…” (American Atheist, Jan.
 2009, p.
 12.)